playframework/playframework/documentation/manual/releases/release25/Highlights25.md

 ### Why Akka Streams

-Akka streams provides a good balance between safety, simplicity and familiarity.
-Akka streams intentionally constrains you in what you can do so that you can only do things correctly, but not as much as iteratees do.
+Akka Streams provides a good balance between safety, simplicity and familiarity.
+Akka Streams intentionally constrains you in what you can do so that you can only do things correctly, but not as much as iteratees do.
 Conceptually they are much more familiar to most developers, offering both functional and imperative ways of working with them.
-Akka streams also has a first class Java API, making it simple to implement any streaming requirements in Java that are needed.
+Akka Streams also has a first class Java API, making it simple to implement any streaming requirements in Java that are needed.

-### Where are Akka streams used?
+### Where are Akka Streams used?

-The places where you will come across Akka streams in your Play applications include:
+The places where you will come across Akka Streams in your Play applications include:

 * Filters
 * Streaming response bodies